Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 CostLower upfront costHigher upfront cost

-Why Choose Root Canal Treatment in Our Clinic in Turkey?
+Why Choose Our Clinic for Root Canal Treatment in Turkey

 Perla Dental clinic is an excellent choice for a root canal treatment in Turkey.
-Our experienced endodontists and dentists use state-of-the-art treatment methods to reach high success rates.
+Our experienced endodontists and dentists use state-of-the-art treatment methods to achieve high success rates.

-Our clinic uses modern technology and supplies to give:
+Our clinic offers the following services using modern technology and equipment:

 • Operating microscope: allows us to perform root canal procedures with high accuracy.